Alzheimer’s and Humour: Finding Joy Amidst the Challenges

 Support resources are available to help caregivers effectively incorporate humour as part of their strategy for Alzheimer’s care.

-Laughter therapy and humour in caregiving have been recognised as valuable for enhancing the well-being of individuals with Alzheimer’s disease and their caregivers.
+Laughter therapy and humour in caregiving have been recognised as valuable tools for enhancing the well-being of individuals with Alzheimer’s disease and their caregivers.

 These resources provide guidance, education, and practical tips on how to use humour appropriately and effectively in caregiving settings.